 |Bio and Links|

-I love this work, this website and volunteer a lot of my time here.
-I find that it has truly enhanced my professional genealogical research, as well.
+Transfers: I love this work, this website, and I volunteer a lot of my time here.
 However, transfers have become a real issue, many Find A Grave friends are noticing the same thing.
-Most people are great when negotiating transfers, but too many are toxic.
-Due to demanding, disrespectful and vicious correspondence I now adhere strictly to Find A Grave transfer rules.
-Also, a transfer will not happen if you: Fail to state relationship: spouse, parent, sibling, grandparent, great-grandparent, children, grandchildren or great-grandchildren | have no profile | are a collector (harvesting with few contributions) | make demands | request on my public profile - please use edit function | create duplicate claiming you'll delete after transfer | or have been abusive in the past.
+Most Find A Grave contributors are GREAT when negotiating transfers, but too many are toxic.
+Due to demanding and disrespectful correspondence, I now adhere to Find A Grave transfer rules.
+Also, a transfer will not happen if you: Fail to state relationship: spouse, parent, sibling, grandparent, great-grandparent, children, grandchildren or great-grandchildren | are a collector (harvesting with few contributions) | create duplicate claiming you'll delete after transfer | or have been abusive in the past.
 You can add memorial to your virtual cemetery instead.
 Abuses will be reported with screenshot as proof.
 No exceptions.
-I'm sorry some create the need for these rules to exist.
+I'm sorry some create this need.
 I'm grateful to those that know how to conduct themselves in an appropriate, kind and adult way.
 Let's keep in mind why and how this website exists.

 |Find A Grave Friends|